 Study intervention is defined as any investigational intervention(s), marketed product(s), placebo, medical device(s), or study procedure(s) intended to be administered to a study participant according to the study protocol.
-In Phase 2/3, the selected-dose portion is placebo-controlled and the lower-dose evaluation portion is open-label.
+In Phase 2/3, the selected-dose and obtaining-serum-samples-for-potential-troponin I-testing (5 to <12 years old) portions are placebo-controlled and the lower-dose evaluation and obtaining-serum-samples-for-potential-troponin I-testing (12 to <16 years old) portions are open-label.

 Phase 1 will evaluate a 2-dose (separated by approximately 21 days) schedule of up to 3 different dose levels of RNA vaccine candidate BNT162b2 for active immunization against COVID-19, to determine the final dose level of BNT162b2 in Phase 2/3 for each age group.
-The investigational RNA vaccine candidate and saline placebo, in Phase 2/3 of the selected-dose portion, are the 2 potential study interventions that may be administered to a study participant:
+The investigational RNA vaccine candidate and saline placebo, in Phase 2/3 of the selected-dose and obtaining-serum-samples-for-potential-troponin I-testing (5 to <12 years old) portions, are the 2 potential study interventions that may be administered to a study participant:

-- BNT162b2 (BNT162 RNA-LNP vaccine utilizing modRNA and encoding the P2 S): 10 μg, 20 μg, and 30 μg, with an option for 3 μg, another dose level. - Normal saline (0.9% sodium chloride solution for injection).
+- BNT162b2 (BNT162 RNA-LNP vaccine utilizing modRNA and encoding the P2 S): 10 μg, 20 μg, and 30 μg, with an option for 3 μg or another dose level. - Normal saline (0.9% sodium chloride solution for injection).